jnhthomp/alpha-blog2/README.md

 * Add user password requirements

 * Check that all possible tests are present
+  * Move as much out of setup and into test_helper as possible

 * Add tests for User and Articles models, controllers, functions